Following appointment as a Governor I agree to abide by:

 Conflicts of interest

-• I will record any pecuniary or other business interest (including those related to people I am connected with) that I have in connection with the governing body’s business in the Register of Interests, and if any such conflicted matter arises in a meeting I will offer to leave the meeting for the appropriate length of time.
+· We will record any pecuniary or other business interest (including those related to people we are connected with) that we have in connection with the governing body’s business in the Register of Business Interests, and if any such conflicted matter arises in a meeting we will offer to leave the meeting for the appropriate length of time.

-• I accept that the Register of Interests will be published on the school’s website.
+· We accept that the Register of Business Interests will be published on the school’s website.

-• I will declare any conflict of loyalty at the start of the meeting should the situation arise.
+· We will also declare any conflict of loyalty at the start of any meeting should the situation arise.

-• I understand that the requirements relating to confidentiality will continue to apply after I leave office.
+We understand that the requirements relating to confidentiality will continue to apply after a governor leaves office.

 Breach of this code of conduct

-• If we believe this code has been breached, I will raise this issue with the chair and the chair will investigate; the governing body will only use suspension / removal as a last resort after seeking to resolve any difficulties or disputes in more constructive ways.
+If we believe this code has been breached, we will raise this issue with the chair and the chair will investigate; the governing body will only use suspension / removal as a last resort after seeking to resolve any difficulties or disputes in more constructive ways.

-• Should it be the chair that I believe has breached this code, another governor, such as the vice chair will investigate.
+Should it be the chair that we believe has breached this code, another governing body member, such as the vice-chair will investigate.